Compare Goodthreads, Amazon Aware, Amazon Essentials and More Amazon Prime Brands for Men (2025)

 The company’s sustainable clothing lineup focuses on athleisure and activewear and basics like organic cotton t-shirts, recycled polyester hoodies and fleece, and a handful of smart and business casual options like chinos, denim, flannels and oxford button down shirts.

-Goodthreads is Amazon’s primary mid-level Prime Fashion Brand for men.
-Amazon invites fans of J Crew, Banana Republic and Izod menswear to try its Goodthreads line, which is a step up from “Amazon Essentials.”
-The company advertises Goodthreads as a “go-to for wardrobe staples with the style you want.”
+Goodthreads began life as Amazon’s primary mid-level Prime Fashion Brand for men.
+Amazon invited fans of J Crew, Banana Republic and Izod menswear to try its Goodthreads line, which it positioned as a step up from “Amazon Essentials.”
+The company advertised Goodthreads as a “go-to for wardrobe staples with the style you want.”

 I’ve had a chance to review a number of shirts, pants, shorts and socks from Goodthreads.
 Overall, I’m impressed by the quality of the materials and the fit of the brand.